-Some of the most interesting health benefits of gotu kola include its ability to speed wound healing, improve the health of the skin, boost cognition, soothe nervous disorders, treat respiratory issues, reduce toxicity, protect the heart, and heal the circulatory system.
+The most interesting health benefits of Gotu kola include its ability to prevent hair loss, speed wound healing, aid in skin care, boost cognition, soothe nervous disorders, alleviate respiratory issues, reduce toxicity, protect the heart, enhance mood, and heal the circulatory system.

 What is Gotu Kola?

 Gotu kola is a small perennial herbaceous plant from the wetlands of Asia that can have remarkable effects on the body when consumed.
 This herb is also known as Centella Asiatica, Centella, Brahmi, and Asiatic pennywort.
 Centella Asiatica was used in ancient India, Africa, and China for its powerful medicinal properties.
 The plant grows in tropical, wet areas and bears a small white or pink flower from a leaf that looks like a fat half-moon.